ahmedadel56/Jogging-Times-Tracker/README.md

 To get a local copy up and running follow these simple example steps.

 - Click on the top right green "code" button.
-- On the dropdown menu, choose the "download with zip" button.
+- Choose the "download with zip" button on the dropdown menu.
 - After downloading, extract the zip file and you have the project on your machine.
 - Make sure that your PostgreSQL server is running and that you can establish a connection with the database.
 - Execute `rails db:create` to create the database.